JoseJulianMosqueraFuli/kiwi-test/Readme.md

 To run this API on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/josejulianmosquera/kiwi-test Navigate into the cloned directory: cd dockerized-api Copy the .env.example file and rename it to .env: cp .env.example .env Fill out the environment variables in the .env file with your Firebase project's credentials and desired configurations.
+Clone the repository: git clone https://github.com/josejulianmosquera/kiwi-test Navigate into the cloned directory: cd kiwi-test
 Build and run the Docker container: docker-compose up --build The API should now be available at http://localhost:5000.